Spring is Here! Spring Car Maintenance Tips

 Unless a police officer pulls you over to inform you that your car has a broken light, many drivers are unaware that they have one.
 The spring season is ideal for inspecting all car lights for defects.
 As you conduct a visual check, have a family member turn headlights, taillights, fog lights, reverse lights, parking lights, brake lights, and indicators.

-Winter can wreak havoc on cars.
+Winter can wreak havoc on cars, especially if you have been on a long drive like a road trip.
 Once the harshest months are over, it's time to undertake the annual routine of spring car inspection and maintenance to avoid unexpected repairs and expenses.
 If you don't inspect your vehicle following the spring thaw, small, concealed faults could turn into big, expensive ones.
+And if you need a bit of help and guidance, why not check out our blog on the best car maintenance apps.

 Now that you've prepared your vehicle for spring, it's time to take advantage of the warm season and go for a drive in your spotless, well-kept vehicle.
 Put winter behind you and prepare for a new season of sunlight and blue skies!